 State sees record-number of early voters cast ballots ahead of 2024 election

-BATON ROUGE — A record number of people voted early in the 2024 election, the Secretary of State's office said Wednesday.
+BATON ROUGE — A record number of people cast in-person early voting ballots in the 2024 election, the Secretary of State's office said Wednesday.

 The state also recorded the highest single-day in-person early voting number on Tuesday, with 103,456 ballots cast.
 The previous record was 99,004 on the final day of early voting in 2020, the Secretary of State's office said.